The 6 Best Wine Bars Midtown East Manhattan Has To Offer

 WHERE: 230 East 51st Street, New York, NY 10022 | WHO: (212) 583-0579

 As the old saying goes, “Life’s too short to drink bad wine.”
 Therefore, try to visit only the best wine bars Manhattan has to offer during your next New York City getaway.
-And, likewise, if you are seeking quality NYC accommodations in the heart of Midtown East, look no farther than Westgate New York City.
+And, likewise, if you are seeking quality NYC accommodations in the heart of Midtown East, look no farther than Westgate New York Grand Central.
 First opened in 1931 and recognized by Historic Hotels of America, Westgate NYC lies in the beautiful Tudor City neighborhood and within walking distance of many wine bars, midtown Manhattan rooftop bars, as well as amazing NYC landmarks such as the Empire State Building, Grand Central Station, the United Nations, Rockefeller Center and Times Square.